Jafar-Binghanem/An-Arduino-circuit-controlling-5-Servo-motor/README.md

 # An-Arduino-circuit-controlling-5-Servo-motor
-An Arduino circuit controlling 5 Servo-motor simulated in TinkerCad (circuit and code)
+An Arduino circuit controlling 5 Servo-motor to rotate 90° simulated in TinkerCad (circuit and code)

  **1. The code**